How to write better queries for smart generated diagrams

 Generate another version using the same description

-The smart template will be different each time you generate or regenerate it using the same query.
+Generated diagrams will be different each time you generate or regenerate it using the same query.

 Hove over the magnifying glass after you have generated a template in the template library in draw.io